nikhsnona/MSDS_684_ReinforcementLearning/Lab1/README.md

 # **Lab 1 – Multi-Armed Bandits & MDP Foundations**

-This repository contains the complete implementation for **MSDS 684 – Reinforcement Learning, Lab 1**.
+This lab contains the complete implementation for **MSDS 684 – Reinforcement Learning, Lab 1**.
 The work focuses on exploring the exploration–exploitation tradeoff through multi-armed bandit algorithms and early MDP analysis using Gymnasium environments.

 All experiments are implemented in a **Jupyter Notebook**, with code organized into clear sections for environments, agents, experiments, visualizations, and additional tests.